2013 Liberal Party of Canada leadership election: Interim leader

 In the case of a vacancy in the leadership, the Board is required to meet to appoint an interim leader "in consultation" with the parliamentary caucus, i.e., its 34 MPs and 46 senators.
 Before this meeting, the Board determined it would not consider anyone unless that person has the support of a majority of MPs and of the caucus as a whole, was bilingual, and promised in writing not to seek the permanent leadership and not to discuss or negotiate significant changes to the party, which would include a merger with the New Democratic Party (NDP).
 This was taken as intended to exclude Bob Rae a potential leadership candidate who had significant support among Liberal senators and had talked about a merger shortly after the general election loss, as well as Deputy Leader Ralph Goodale, who is not bilingual, and any other MP who may intend to run in the leadership campaign.
 Nonetheless, after the caucus discussed the interim leadership on May 11, 2011, it met again on May 25 and voted to recommend Rae as interim leader over Marc Garneau; the Board subsequently confirmed the appointment.
 Rumoured candidates who did not run for interim leader included Goodale, Carolyn Bennett, Scott Brison, and John McCallum.

 In June 2012, the Board was expected to release Rae from his promise and allow him to run for the party leadership provided he stepped down as interim leader when Parliament rose for the summer.
 However, Rae announced on June 13, 2012, that he would not be running for the permanent leadership and remained interim leader until Trudeau was announced as the new leader April 14, 2013.

 Process

 130,774 Liberal Party members and supporters registered to vote in the election of almost 300,000 who were eligible.
-General voting took place from April 7 to April 14, 2013, by preferential ballot online and by phone.
+General voting took place from April 7 to April 14, 2013, by preferential ballot (instant-runoff voting) online and by phone.
 Each electoral district was allocated 100 points with points in a district allocated in proportion to each candidate by the number of first preference votes received.
 All points were then aggregated nationally for a "national count".
 If no candidate received 15,401 points on the first count, then the candidate with the fewest points would be eliminated and his/her votes are distributed in each electoral district among the remaining leadership contestants according to the next preference indicated.
 This process would then continue until one candidate has more than 15,401 points.
 Trudeau was selected on the first ballot.